Droow/react-password-indicator/README.md

 ## Installation

 You can install this package using one of these commands:
-> `npm install --save react-password-indicator`
+> `npm i --save react-password-indicator`

 > `yarn add react-password-indicator`

-This package also depends on `react` and `prop-types`.
-Please make sure you have those installed as well.
+This package also depends on `react`.
+Please make sure you have it installed as well.

 ## Usage
 *[Basic usage and demo](https://droow.github.io/react-password-indicator/)*